HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for hidden files and directories ...
+NOTE
     ```
-    Packages required but not available: 'Sushi', 'biomaRt'
+    Found the following hidden files and directories:

-    Package suggested but not available for checking: ‘DESeq2’
+      .travis.yml

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    These were most likely included in error.
+See section ‘Package
-    manual.
+    structure’ in the ‘Writing R Extensions’ manual.
     ```

 # diffUTR